gregnordin/notes_to_self/python/manim_animations/notes-manim_animations.md

 ## Saturday 2021-08-07

-Objective: determine whether I can use manim to create an animation showing sliced object reconstruction to explain stereolithographic 3D printing.
+&#9989; Objective: Try to get manim in a docker container to work with a simple example.

 ### Set up manim docker container